 Health Reimbursement Arrangements (HRAs) for Employees

-Offer a valuable benefit to your employees and reinforce your commitment to their well-being.
-A health reimbursement arrangement, also known as a health reimbursement account, is a flexible and cost-effective option for employers and employees alike.
+A health reimbursement arrangement, also known as a health reimbursement account, is a flexible solution for wellness and cost-effective care.

-An HRA is a reimbursement program fully funded by employers that supplements health insurance or is offered in place of a group health plan.
-An HRA can be used by employees to cover qualified out-of-pocket medical expenses for themselves as well as their spouses and dependents.
+An HRA is a reimbursement program fully funded by employers that supplement health insurance or, depending on the type of HRA, it is offered in place of a group health plan.
+HRAs can be used by employees to cover qualified out-of-pocket medical expenses for themselves, their spouses, and dependents on a tax-free basis.

 Benefits of HRAs for Employers

-Since you administer the HRA account, you as the employer choose how much you want to contribute for each employee each year.
+As the employer, you administer the HRA accounts and choose how much you want to contribute for each employee each year.

 An Alternative to Traditional Group Health Coverage